CIDARLAB/clotho3/clotho3-web/README.md

 - UI services
+    - $focus
+        - get popover to display by default
     - help tips service (as popoverService)
         - given object of tips and selectors, show appropriately
         - be able to step through